rtitov73/find-data-loader/README.md

 The table name will be **malaria_rdt_tests_rnd_1_8**

 When you run the command for the first time it will load Gradle and required dependencies, so be patient.

+# License

+This software has been placed in the public domain.
+You can use, modify, distribute, or sell this companion program without any attribution by anyone.